drawbuildplay/blog/content/blog/free-over-the-air-tv.md

 +++
 categories = ["smart-home"]
 date = "2018-12-19"
-description = "Watch TV for free without cable with an Apple TV, HDHomeRun, and over the air broadcasts.
+description = "Learn our money saving hack to save money without cable, using an Apple TV, HDHomeRun, and over the air antenna.
 Stop spending hundreds of $$$ on cable.
-We stopped paying them back in 2015 by combining free over the air live antenna TV with Netflix.
-Learn how you can do this too." keywords = ["smart home", "living room", "bedroom"] title = "Watch TV for Free without cable"
+We started saving money back in 2015 by combining free over the air live antenna TV with Netflix.
+Learn how you can do this too, with our best way to save money in your new home." keywords = ["smart home", "living room", "bedroom"] title = "Watch TV for Free without cable"
 [images]